spaceman-dev/GFG-Must-Do-Coding-Questions/Hashing/README.md

     Output: 1
     Explanation: e is the character which is present in given patt "geeksforgeeks" and is first found in str "set".
 First Position of e in str is 1.

+## 15. Check if two arrays are equal or not:
+    Given two arrays A and B of equal size N, the task is to find if given arrays are equal or not.
+Two arrays are said to be equal if both of them contain same set of elements, arrangements (or permutation) of elements may be different though.
+    Note : If there are repetitions, then counts of repeated elements must also be same for two array to be equal.
+    Example 1:
+    Input:
+    N = 5
+    A[] = {1,2,5,4,0}
+    B[] = {2,4,5,0,1}
+    Output: 1
+    Explanation: Both the array can be rearranged to {0,1,2,4,5}

 ## 17. Smallest window in a string containing all the characters of another string
     Given two strings S and P. Find the smallest window in the string S consisting of all the characters(including duplicates) of the string P.  Return "-1" in case there is no such window present.
 In case there are multiple such windows of same length, return the one with the least starting index.
     Example 1: